-It shows that NHS primary care organisations and HSCTs are refusing to provide continuing healthcare packages in people’s homes, instead, insisting they move into a residential setting in breach of their human rights.
+It shows that NHS primary care organisations and HSCTs are refusing to provide continuing healthcare packages in people’s homes, and instead insisting they move into a residential setting ie private state institutions, in breach of their human rights.

 Campaigners have warned, more than 40 NHS English primary care organisations, that their policies will see service-users with complex healthcare needs forced into institutions in breach of disabled people’s human rights.